Belisarius

-Belisarius (Note: Sometimes called Flavius Belisarius.
-The name became a courtesy title by the late 4th century.) (/la/; Βελισάριος; c.
+Flavius (Note: Flavius became a courtesy title by the late 4th century.)
+Belisarius (/la/; Βελισάριος; c.
 500 (Note: The exact date of his birth is unknown.) – March 565) was a military commander of the Byzantine Empire under Emperor Justinian I. Belisarius was instrumental in the reconquest of much of the Mediterranean territory belonging to the former Western Roman Empire, which had been lost less than a century prior.
 He is considered one of the greatest military commanders of Byzantium and in history generally.

-One of the defining features of Belisarius' career was his success despite varying levels of available resources.
+One of the defining features of Belisarius's career was his success despite varying levels of available resources.
 He is frequently cited as being among the "Last of the Romans".
 He conquered the Vandal Kingdom of North Africa in the Vandalic War in nine months and conquered much of Italy during the Gothic War.
 He also defeated the Vandal armies in the battle of Ad Decimum and played an important role at Tricamarum, compelling the Vandal king, Gelimer, to surrender.
 During the Gothic War, despite being significantly outnumbered, he and his troops recaptured the city of Rome and then held out against great odds during the siege of Rome.

 After a setback at Thannurin, he won a battle against the Persians at Dara but was defeated at Callinicum.
 He successfully repulsed a Hunnic incursion at Melantias.
 He was also known for military deception; he repulsed a Persian invasion by deceiving their commander and lifted the siege of Ariminum without a fight.